Kartikey-ai/Emotion_prediction_using_audio/README.md

 # Emotion_prediction_using_audio

-Objective was to develop an audio classification algorithm that could predict the emotion of a user using his audio and speech data.
+The objective was to get an audio data classification algorithm to predict the emotions of a person based on his speech and audio data

 ## Preprocessing